oracle-livelabs/adb/micronaut-oci-atp/micronaut/micronaut.md

 ./mvnw mn:run
 </copy>
  ```

+In both cases like with testing a Docker container will automatically be started to run [Oracle XE container images](https://hub.docker.com/r/gvenzl/oracle-xe) for the application using the [Micronaut Test Resources](https://micronaut-projects.github.io/micronaut-test-resources/latest/guide/) for [Testcontainers](https://www.testcontainers.org/).

 You can now access [http://localhost:8080/pets](http://localhost:8080/pets) for the `/pet` endpoint and [http://localhost:8080/owners](http://localhost:8080/owners) for the `/owners` endpoint.
 For example: